Saline Grace: 2010–2012

 "In 2011, during the recording and mixing process for a further Saline Grace album, Ricardo Hoffmann made time for a short guest appearance, joining Hamburg-based band Dark Orange on their 2CD album Horizont.
 Along with Steven Burrows, a member of English cult band And Also The Trees, on bass, Ricardo Hoffmann contributed on additional guitars and piano.
 Whilst involved in the final work and video shootings for Saline Grace in 2012, he furthermore created his "Rising Stream Mix" of the Dark Orange song "Traumwandler" for Interpretations, the second CD of the same Dark Orange release; other remixes were made by artists like Robin Guthrie of Cocteau Twins, members of And Also The Trees and many more."

 2013 up to the present

 From 2013 onwards, further Saline Grace releases followed.
-On 21 January 2013 the band with frontman Ricardo Hoffmann released their second album Fog Mountain and four years later Blacksmith’s Fire on 4 September 2017.
-In 2021, due to the alarming political developments in his home country, Ricardo Hoffmann put out his first release in his national language with Saline Grace's single Der Meister der Intrige.
-On 21 January 2023, Saline Grace released their latest album The Whispering Woods.
+On 21st January 2013 the band with frontman Ricardo Hoffmann released their second album Fog Mountain and four years later Blacksmith’s Fire on 4th September 2017.
+In 2021, due to the alarming political developments in his home country, Ricardo Hoffmann put out his first release in his national language with Saline Grace's single Der Meister der Intrige and in 2023 the band released the album The Whispering Woods.
+The latest album The Tree of Knowledge was released on 18th May 2026.